 The current crime trend of thieves breaking into a house to steal a set of car keys so that they can take a car without damaging it will one day be surpassed by thieves breaking into a house to steal “password books”.
 That could be far more useful, far more profitable.

-Sometimes when visiting a new site we will be asked for a password and we will input our choice.
+Sometimes, when visiting a new site, we are asked for a password and enter our choice.
 How many times have you then said to yourself, “I’ll remember that; I don’t need to write it down”?
 How many times, on later occasions, have you then had to have recourse to the “Forgotten Password” button?

 On a more positive side, even if our password is guessable, given that there are so many people in the world and that, in all likelihood, there will be both more attractive and more lucrative opportunities, the chances of us being targeted by a hacker are slim.
 And secondly, there probably aren’t that many cyber-criminals out there.
 It’s a criminal activity that has certain barriers to entry – the need for a computer and the need for some basic IT know-how.

-That will deter many start-up hackers – shop-lifting is a much easier criminal activity to get into.
+That will deter many start-up hackers – shoplifting is a much easier crime to commit.

-When we start thinking about the quality of our password we do start to question its security credentials.
+When we start thinking about the quality of our password, we begin to question its security.
 How secure is it?
 Could somebody work it out?
-Suddenly we are filled with doubt about it and we will feel the need to change it.
+Suddenly, we are filled with doubt about it, and we will feel the need to change it.

-In terms of password security we should make sure we have a number of different passwords for different sites.
+In terms of password security, we should ensure we use different passwords for different sites.
 It’s a case of damage limitation.
-If one of our passwords is compromised then its impact is limited.
-It’s a problem but it’s not necessarily a major problem.
-It doesn’t bring our whole on-line presence crashing down.
+If one of our passwords is compromised, then its impact is limited.
+It’s a problem, but it’s not necessarily a major problem.
+It doesn’t bring down our entire online presence.

-Ideally, we should also change our password every so often.
-Hmmm… that’s something that probably doesn’t happen unless we work in an organisation which insists on periodic changes to passwords.
+Ideally, we should also change our passwords regularly.
+Hmmm… that’s something that probably doesn’t happen unless we work in an organisation that insists on periodic changes to passwords.

-Like with most crimes, we tend to take them seriously only when we have been a victim to them.
+Like most crimes, we tend to take them seriously only when we are victims.
 Always after the horse has bolted!
-Too often, we get by on a “it won’t happen to me” attitude.
-Instead, we should be aware of the risk and ensure that we have effective password security in place – a password that is secure rather than one that is just easy to remember.
+Too often, we get by on an “it won’t happen to me” attitude.
+Instead, we should be aware of the risk and ensure we have effective password security in place – a secure password rather than one that is just easy to remember.